RJiangLab/OpenAnnotate/README.md

 ```
 The annotation results will be save in the **test/** directory.

 Note that we only uploaded the processed binary data of human-hg19-atac-chrM for demonstration.
-It will arise errors if the input-file contains genomic regions of other chromosomes.
+It will raise errors if the input-file contains genomic regions of other chromosomes.

 ### Input